Roslyn, New York: Arts and culture

 The Bryant Library is located within the Incorporated Village of Roslyn.
-This public library, which serves large portions of the Greater Roslyn area, frequently hosts cultural events for the Roslyn community and contains The Bryant Library Local History Center.
+This public library, which serves large portions of the Greater Roslyn area, frequently hosts cultural events for the Roslyn community and contains the Bryant Library Local History Center – the largest local library archive in Nassau County.

+The village is also home to the Roslyn Grist Mill, an 18th-century Dutch-framed watermill that is undergoing a multi-phase restoration for eventual use as an educational site.